eduardagoulart/data_engineer/README.md

 unused fields are dropped from the resulting dataframe.
 Lastly,
 the resulting dataframe is turned into a CSV file (i.e., exported as a CSV file).
-<em>It is worth mentioning that, for some reason, this part of the API currently
-only runs properly in local host</em>
+It is worth mentioning that, for some reason, this part of the API currently only runs properly in local host
 ```

 The application is available at: http://britecoreproject.xnm6eb7mad.us-west-2.elasticbeanstalk.com/